 - haemophilia – a type of blood clotting disorder

-Talk about the risks with your doctor if you’re thinking of taking aspirin.
+Talk about the risks with your healthcare team if you’re thinking of taking aspirin.
 If your doctor says you can take aspirin, always eat something before taking it.
 Taking aspirin with food protects your stomach and lowers the risk of bleeding.

 The dose of aspirin